 You will need:

-Divide the class into two teams, and split each team into two groups.
+Divide the class into small teams, and split each team into small groups.
 Have the groups stand across from the other half of their team, approximately 30 paces away.
 The first person in line has the tennis racket and ball and must control the ball as they bounce it on their tennis racket while walking to hand it off to the first person in line 30 paces away.
 If they drop the ball, they must pick it up and continue forward starting from where they dropped the ball.

 The racket and ball are handed to the first person in line each time until the entire team is back on the side they started on, having walked with the ball and racket twice.
 The team that accomplishes this first wins.
 Keep student heart rate up by adding a cardio action for the students waiting in line.

 This relay activity requires students to practice agility, speed, and body awareness to jump hurdles and sprint.